 In September 2013, the Company's board of directors approved the 2013 New Employee Inducement Incentive Plan (the "2013 Plan").
 The Company reserved 1.0 million shares of the Company's common stock for issuance under this plan.
 In November 2014, the 2013 Plan was amended to allow for an additional 1.2 million shares reserved for issuance.
-In July 2015, the 2013 Plan was approved the suspension of future grants under the 2013 Plan.
-Which became effective immediately upon stockholder approval of the proposed 2012 Plan anedments in August 2016.
-In addition, the 2013 Plan was amended to reduce the number of shares reserved for issuance under the 2013 Plan which became effective immediately upon stockholder approval of the proposed 2012 Plan amendments in August 2016.
+In July 2015, the 2013 Plan was amended to allow for an additional 1.2 million shares reserved for issuance.
+In connection with its approval of the August 2016 amendments to the 2012 Plan, the Company's board of directors has approved the suspension of future grants under the 2013 Plan, which became effective immediately upon stockholder approval of the proposed 2012 Plan amendments in August 2016.
 In addition, the 2013 Plan was amended to reduce the number of shares reserved for issuance under the 2013 Plan to the number of shares that were then subject to outstanding awards under the 2013 Plan, leaving no shares available for future grant.
 The 2013 Plan provided for granting non-statutory stock options, stock appreciation rights, restricted stock, restricted stock and performance units, and stock grants solely to newly hired employees as a material inducement to accepting employment with the Company.
 Options were granted at market value on the grant date under the 2013 Plan, unless determined otherwise at the time of grant by the administrator.
 Grants generally vested over four years and expire ten years after grant.